kroko/hela-tests/README.md

 ## Why?

 An [Allwinner H3](http://linux-sunxi.org/H3) based board [Orange Pi Lite](http://www.orangepi.org/orangepilite/) w/ 512MB DDR3 SDRAM costing $12 was given which includes *Mali400MP2* GPU, [sun8i](https://github.com/torvalds/linux/blob/master/arch/arm/boot/dts/sun8i-h3.dtsi) device tree.
 A question was asked - is it possible to create *OpenGL ES* application that runs directly on *H3* without any desktop environment on mainline kernel and if yes, what would be framerate for FHD output on this board?
 It coincided with another project where low-cost Alwinner's were evaluated for realtime (simple ^_^) graphics.
-Somehow it resulted in creating these demos.
+Somehow it resulted in creating an abstraction layer [Hela]() for beeing able to wite on x64 and test on given SoC.
+These simple demos are just made public in hope others would benefit in testing their Allwinner SoCs, kernel configs, Mali drivers.

-Again, that does not mean that this demo won't run on other SoCs (at least, it probably should on all *Allwinner* /w *Utgard* SoCs that can work with *Mali* drivers mentioned below).
+That does not mean that these demo won't run on other SoCs (at least, it probably should on all *Allwinner* /w *Utgard* SoCs that can work with *Mali* drivers mentioned below).
+And if not, you can look at how *Hela* is constructed and throw in another *Nucleus* typedef branch.

 ## Drivers